cisagov/manage.get.gov/docs/operations/data_migration.md

 The data export contains a `escrow_domain_contacts.daily.dotgov.txt` file that links each domain to three different types of contacts: `billing`, `tech`, and `admin`.
 The ID of the contact in this linking table corresponds to the ID of a contact in the `escrow_contacts.daily.dotgov.txt` file.
-In the contacts file is an email address for each contact.
+The contacts file contains an email address for each contact.

 The new registrar associates user accounts (authenticated with Login.gov) with domains using a `UserDomainRole` linking table.
 New users can be granted roles